The Changing Workplace

 Staying on Top of Changes in HR

 We hope this interview helped you spot some of the trends headed your way if you’re an HR professional.
 It struck us as a good summary of the big changes affecting HR and employee lifecycle management more generally.
-To see how companies are managing the new responsibilities and how employee engagement software fits in, get in touch, we’re happy to introduce you to Talivest and discuss how it helps organizations stay on top of new responsibilities in HR.
+To see how companies are managing the new responsibilities and how employee engagement software fits in, get in touch, we’re happy to introduce you to Talivest and discuss how it helps organisations stay on top of new responsibilities in HR.